Allan Block Retaining Wall

 Metropolitan Finish (Grey)

 Allan Block has been diversifying from the traditional look by also offering more modern smooth face stones.
-This Allan Block stairway uses the Metropolitan Finish block system.
+These Allan Block steps use the Metropolitan Finish block system.

 Close up of curved steps built using Allan Block